-If you get the Guarantee element of Pension Credit you are entitled to this discount.
-In this case you don’t have to apply to your electricity company.
-The DWP will automatically inform your supplier that you are eligible so they will pay the £140.
+In this case, you don’t have to apply for it, the DWP tells your supplier that you get Pension Credit so they will pay the £140.

 If you are a pensioner but don’t get the Guarantee element of Pension Credit, you may still qualify if you are on a low income.

-Other people on a low income must apply
+Other people on a low income or other benefits must apply

-The electricity companies in the scheme set their own rules as to who qualifies.
-If any of the following apply to you may be eligible.
-If more than one does you are very likely to qualify:
+Here the electricity companies set their own rules as to which people can get this help with their electricity bills.
+If any of the following apply, you may be eligible.
+If more than one does, you are very likely to qualify:

-- you get a means-tested benefit such as JSA, ESA or Income Support;
+- you get a benefit such as Universal Credit; JSA, ESA or Income Support;

 - you have a child under five, or are pregnant;